-As a result, 2020 saw decrease in business for both of our packaging and mobile game segments.
-The Group's revenue for 2020 was approximately RMB214.5 million, representing a year on year decline of 51.6%.
-However, the Group's net loss for 2020 was significantly decreased to approximately RMB238.9 million (2019: a net loss of approximately RMB441.3 million).
-The decrease is the combined result of a number of factors, with the substantial decrease in impairment loss on goodwill for 2020 being the primary factor.
+As a result, 2021 saw decrease in business for both of our packaging and mobile game segments.
+The Group's revenue for 2021 was approximately RMB182.5 million, representing a year on year decline of 14.9%.
+However, the Group's net loss for 2021 was decreased to approximately RMB189.9 million (2020: RMB238.9 million).
+The decrease in loss is the combined result of a number of factors, with the decrease in impairment loss on assets and the increase in finance costs for 2021 being the primary factor.